thomas-chastaingt/thomas-chastaingt/README.md

 - 🌱 I’m currently learning about complex algorithm and software architecture
 - 👯 I love collaborate and discuss with others people
-- 🥅 I code mainly in Java and Golang "maybe" Scala soon
+- 🥅 I code mainly in Java and Golang "maybe" Scala soon ( Already worked on C/C++ mainly at University and web development)